Yelp/yelp-android/README.md

 ```

 You can cancel asynchronous requests by simply call `cancel()` on `Call` objects.
 It is important to cancel your calls
-while your `Activity` is being destroyed to avoid memory leak.
+while your `Activity` is being destroyed to avoid memory leaks.
 ```
 Call<Business> call = yelpAPI.getBusiness(businessId);
 call.enqueue(callback);